hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

 * Use the Django Test Client to write unit tests for the above

 Let's pick up our FT where we left off - we now have the admin site set up to add Polls, including Choices.
 We now want to flesh out what the user sees.

 Writing the FT as comments
 --------------------------

 Let's start by writing out our FT as human-readable comments, which describe the user's actions, and the expected behaviour of the site

-Create a new class inside ``fts/tests.py``.
+Create a new test method inside ``fts/tests.py``.

 .. sourcecode:: python
     :filename: mysite/fts/tests.py

+    def test_can_create_new_poll_via_admin_site(self):
         [...]
         self.assertEquals(len(new_poll_links), 1)

         # Satisfied, she goes back to sleep

-    class TestPolls(LiveServerTestCase):
-        fixtures = ['admin_user.json']

-        def setUp(self):
-            self.browser = webdriver.Firefox()

-        def tearDown(self):
-            self.browser.quit()

     def test_voting_on_a_new_poll(self):
         # First, Gertrude the administrator logs into the admin site and
         # creates a couple of new Polls, and their response choices

         # Now, Herbert the regular user goes to the homepage of the site.
 He
         # sees a list of polls.

         # He clicks on the link to the first Poll, which is called
         # 'How awesome is test-driven development?'

         # He is taken to a poll 'results' page, which says
         # "no-one has voted on this poll yet"

         # He also sees a form, which offers him several choices.
         # He decided to select "very awesome"

         # He clicks 'submit'

         # The page refreshes, and he sees that his choice
         # has updated the results.  they now say
         # "100 %: very awesome".

         # The page also says "1 votes"

         # Satisfied, he goes back to sleep

 Setting up data for the test via the admin site
 -----------------------------------------------

 A nice little test, but that very first comment rather glosses over a lot.
 Let's split out the Gertrude bit into its own method, for tidiness, and copy and paste in some code from the admin test.

 You'll see I've changed things slightly, because in the admin test we entered just one poll and one set of choices, whereas here we're doing several - so you'll see there's a little loop, and I'm storing the polls' questions and choices in a couple of namedtuples.

 (*If you've never seen a namedtuple in Python before, you should definitely look them up!
 They're a neat way of specificying a structured data type - more info here:* http://stackoverflow.com/questions/2970608/what-are-named-tuples-in-python)

 .. sourcecode:: python
     :filename: mysite/fts/tests.py

-        [...]
-        self.assertEquals(len(new_poll_links), 1)

-        # Satisfied, she goes back to sleep

     from collections import namedtuple
+    from django.test import LiveServerTestCase
+    from selenium import webdriver
+    from selenium.webdriver.common.keys import Keys

     PollInfo = namedtuple('PollInfo', ['question', 'choices'])
     POLL1 = PollInfo(